Drug Master Files (DMFs)

 All submissions should be paginated within the submission.
 Pages that replace an already-numbered page from a previous submission should also contain the page number in the current submission (e.g. a page replacing Page 10 in the original submission may be page 14 in the new submission).
 For DMFs in CTD format, only the pages within the changed “Document” (Section) are subject to re-numbering.

-No pages are ever physically replaced in a DMF.
+No pages are ever physically replaced in a paper DMF.

 CONVERSION OF PAPER DMFS TO ELECTRONIC DMFS (Category 3)